What is postpartum depression?

 Signs of severe postpartum depression include:

-- disorientation, confusion, talking nonsense
+- disorientation, confusion, and talking nonsense

 - strange or erratic behavior